Tokyo in 3 Days

 Marunouchi

-We learned this the hard way and after a couple of failed attempts, set off in the right direction, walking through the suburb of Marunouchi to the Imperial Palace.
+We learn this the hard way and after a couple of failed attempts, set off in the right direction, walking through the suburb of Marunouchi to the Imperial Palace.
 I had assumed that an Imperial Palace would be easy to locate, but the site is far larger than I’d imagined and we walk and walk until we finally locate the entry to the palace.

 Marunouchi